noam-c/EDEn/README.md

 The EDEn source is released under the terms of the Ruby License, with the following exceptions:

+* The following CMake scripts (located in the CMakeModules folder) are modified from CMake source code, and are thus made available under CMake's BSD license.
+Please refer to CMakeModules/CMakeCopyright.md for additional information.
+  - FindSDL2.cmake
+  - FindSDL2_image.cmake
+  - FindSDL2_mixer.cmake

 * Code in the json folder or under the Json namespace is part of the JsonCpp JSON parsing library.

 	JsonCpp is copryright 2007-2013 Baptiste Lepilleur.
 Distributed under MIT license, or public domain if desired and recognized in your jurisdiction.